HackintoshwithUbuntu/FastLED-NCS-Fade-Lightshow/FastLed_AlanWalkerFade/README.md

 Most of my work consisted of two things.
 Using this [online editor](https://audiomass.co/) to help visualise waveforms to find patterns to optimise timings and identify beat changes.
 The second part was just trial and error.

 ## Using more than 256 LEDs
 The code has been designed to work with any number of LEDs.
 However, I don't have the hardware to test with more than 256 LEDs.
-There may be some minor adjustments to the code required (such as changing a `uint8_t` to `uint16_t`) for it to run perfectly with that many LEDs (though this is not for certain).
+There may be some minor adjustments to the code required (such as changing a `uint8_t` to `uint16_t`) for it to run perfectly with that many LEDs (though it's possible no changes are required).

 ## Other notes
-There are some #defines at the top of the code that you may want to adjust.
-They were required to reduce some FastLED verbose output on my ESP32-C3 Supermini.
+There are some other #defines at the top of the code that you may want to adjust.
+The two lines at the top were required to reduce some FastLED verbose output on my ESP32-C3 Supermini.

 If you are interested in making edits or debugging part of the animation.
 One way to make your life easier is to edit the following line to add some amount of time to skip to a certain point in the animation eg. add `+ 60 * 1000` to start from the 60 second mark.
 Some animation that rely on time elapased since the stage started won't work perfectly like this and you will need to instead forward to just before that start of that "stage".
 ```cpp